doomvox/raku-study/notes/meeting_2022jul10.md

 2.  can do it with zero-width after/before matches

 3.  or by having multiple ordered captures, etc.

-    1. TODO try a variant without a named pattern ala quoted: what if it's embedded?

 1.  the double-asterix non-flattening slurpy array signature